lailablomer/website_academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Laila A. Blömer
+title: Laila Ananda Blömer

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student in Biophysics
+role: PhD Student in Biophysics & Neuroscience

 # Organizations/Affiliations to show in About widget
 organizations: